1technophile/OpenMQTTGateway/docs/upload/builds.md

 * Upload ➡️
 * You should see the logs in the serial monitor

-With an ESP if you did not set your network and mqtt parameters manually you can now open the [web portal configuration](portal.md).
+With an ESP if you did not set your network and MQTT parameters manually you can now open the [web portal configuration](portal.md).

 ## API
 With the V0.9 we added the support of json for receiving and publishing.